cptwangatang/cptwangatang.github.io/README.md

 # Love's Philosophy

-A net art exploration on just what love means; spiritually, interpersonal, and stupid.
+A net art exploration on just what love means; spiritually, interpersonally, and stupidly.